tlozoot/experigen/README.md

 * Examples
 * What the linguist needs to learn
 * Michael:
-  - Make it work again! (done?)
+  - Make it work again! (done)
-  - Replace getItems, getUserCode, getFrames with JavaScript versions
+  - Replace getItems, getUserCode, getFrames with JavaScript versions (done)
 * Jon:
   - Couch?
   - Sammy
+  - Deal with events